 Each measure in the TRM includes a description of the baseline case and the high-efficiency case for the measure.
 The energy saved is the difference between the energy use for the baseline case and the energy use for the high-efficiency case.
-Similarly, the peak demand reduction is the difference between the coincident peak demand for the baseline case and the coincident peak demand for the high-efficiency case.
+Similarly, the peak demand reduction is the difference between the coincident peak demand for the baseline case and the coincident peak demand for the baseline case and the coincident peak demand for the high-efficiency case.
 For some measures and program delivery approaches, a dual baseline is needed to account for baseline changes that occur during the life of the measure.
 Lifetime energy savings reflect the cumulative saving accrued for the life of the measure.